 - Then, throw your free arm over your opponent’s shoulder and neck.

-- Shift the opponent’s shoulder at an angle adequate to alleviate the strain on your neck while simultaneously utilizing their neck and shoulder as a kind of climbing tool.
+- Shift the opponent’s shoulder at an excellent angle to alleviate the strain on your neck while simultaneously utilizing your neck and shoulder as a climbing tool.

 - Raise your head to release your neck and break the guillotine grips.